Skip to main content

 How you'll learn

-It's taught across five full days over three months.
-Each day uses a variety of teaching and learning methods, including interactive workshops and will focus on a specific topic that you can then consolidate in clinical practice.
+The course runs across five full days over three months.
+We use a variety of teaching and learning methods, including interactive workshops.
+You'll focus on a specific topic which you can then apply to clinical practice.

 Entry requirements